willis240/willis240.github.io/README.md

 - Wrote a cheat sheet for the Solar Test Site Maintenance
 - Finished the slides on the Google Pinging Project
+- Gave Rough Draft Presentation of Google Pinging Project
+- Brainstormed ideas with Matt and Arsh about how to monitor the devices and network

 ## About Me